-I’m currently an Astronomy & Astrophysics PhD student at the University of Michigan — soon to be a Sagan Fellow at AMNH in the fall.
+I’m a newly minted Astronomy & Astrophysics PhD at the University of Michigan — soon to be a Sagan Fellow at AMNH in the fall.
 My research interests are broadly centered around using numerical techniques to explore questions about star and planet formation.
-My thesis work is aimed at studying self consistent gravitationally driven (cold collapse) models of star cluster formation from cluster to protostar scales in hopes of understanding observations of protostar/disk populations.
+My thesis work is aimed at studying self consistent gravitationally driven (cold collapse) models of star cluster formation from cluster to protostellar core scales in hopes of understanding observations of protostar/disk populations.

-For a quick look at my work, you can view my CV
+For a quick look at my professional activities, you can view my CV

 For details about my recent projects, you can navigate to the Research page.

 For more information about my science communication activities, you can visit the Outreach page.